bodybuilders-team/specialvfx-at-cloud/README.md

     * [`webserver`](app/webserver) - The web server exposing the functionality of the workloads.
 * [`instrumentation`](instrumentation) - The instrumentation module that contains the code for collecting metrics with Javassist.
+* [`mss`](mss) - The Metric Storage System that stores the requests and metrics collected by the instrumentation module.
+* [`loadbalancer`](loadbalancer) - The load balancer that distributes the requests to the different instances of the application.
+* [`autoscaler`](autoscaler) - The autoscaler that scales the number of instances of the application based on the load.
 * [`scripts`](scripts) - Scripts to automate instrumentation and deployment tasks;
     * [`aws`](scripts/aws) - Scripts to deploy the application to AWS;
     * [`instrumentation`](scripts/instrumentation) - Scripts to instrument the application.